Library Services & Policies

 - Books and multi-media items may be borrowed for a four-week period; videocassettes and CDs may be borrowed for one day.

-- If items in circulation are requested by another borrower, they may be recalled after one week.
+- If items in circulation are requested by another borrower, they may be recalled after two weeks.

 - Recalled books must be returned no later than one week after notification has been sent.